Aquablue: Visual style

 The series is drawn in the ligne claire style, though there are obvious changes with the different artists the series has had, with Tota's style being slightly more manga-inspired than the more realistic drawing of Vatine.
 Siro's style in the latest volumes is more reminiscent of Tota than of Vatine.

 Awards

 Aquablue received the Prix Jeunesse 9-12 ans (Youth Prize, 9-12 age category) at the Angoulême International Comics Festival in 1989.

 In video games

 In 2004, it was announced that game studio Kylotonn was developing an action-adventure video game for PC based on the comic.
 Entitled Aquablue: The Game, it was to be released 31 December 2004.
 Apparently, no finished game was ever produced, and the developer does not list it on its website (2007).

-Avatar

-The 2009 James Cameron movie Avatar from the Avatar (franchise) bears a striking resemblance to many of the themes, ideas, character designs and overall look and feel of the Aquablue series.